bvernot/ms-introgression/README.md

 hist(dt[, V2], breaks=100, col='black')
 ```

-Which should create a chart something like this:
+Which should create a chart something like this.
+The x-axis is join times, and you want to have two clear and separated peaks:

 ![join times chart](/figures/example_jt_hist.png)